How to Get a Business Line of Credit with Bad Credit

 3. Explore Alternative Lenders and Financing Options

-4. Keep Working on Your Personal Credit Score
+4. Keep Working on Improving Your Personal Credit Score

 While it may not be linked to your business credit score, lenders will look at your personal credit history when they’re evaluating you for a business line of credit.
 That’s why it’ll always be important to work on improving your credit score.